 Would fewer school systems be more financially efficient?
 The jury is out on this.
 Most small school parents are happy with the school they get for the money they have.
 In Texas they have allowed schools to consolidate purchasing through a central agency and this could save money for schools of all sizes no matter how many districts we have.
 But this is not on the table here in Oklahoma leading one to believe that the “efficiency” issue is not really what drive the discussion.

 What size is most efficient?
-This question is ignored because it does not fit anyone’s agenda.
-It might make sense to bust up larger districts.
+This question is largely ignored because it does not fit anyone’s agenda.
+It might make far more sense to bust up larger districts rather than consolidate small ones.
 No one in Oklahoma or Tulsa County things a county-wide school district is a good idea, politically speaking.
 It is likely not a good idea from a financial standpoint either.
 Larger is not always more efficient in business or in government.
-There does not seem to be a body of research that addresses this question.
-Bill Gates’ small school initiative was considered a failure because it was based on a misunderstanding of statistics.
+The graph above would seem suggest that county wide schools that the Florida copycats push in Oklahoma might be an awful idea.

 What size is best for student achievement?
 Because small schools have fewer students, their test scores vary more from district to district and from year to year.
 This because of the law of small numbers.
 (For a bookish definition click here.
 If you want more depth, check here.
 And if you want to know a whole lot about the perils of statistics read Daniel Kahneman’s awesome book: Thinking Fast and Slow.)
 Also because of this, the average scores of small districts vary far more than the scores of larger districts.
 As long as there are some districts that are highly rated it is hard to justify consolidating these districts for academic reasons.
 For instance, the Great Schools website ranks the Jenks Public Schools as a 6 out of 10.
 The Tushka School District, in Atoka County is rated an 8 out of 10.
 These are both fine schools and a comparison on this one number for academic achievement is not statistically useful.